LeHuman/CS528/notes.md

 Statistical outcome should be indistinguishable if a particular user is included or not
     Where there are spike, correlations

+Cannot determine if a user is in a dataset or not -> plausible deniability

 ### Probability Div Priv
 Two *users* that differ in one record / attribute should have a very similar probability in being an output
     an output being a specific user